theyosh/TerrariumPI/README.md

   - OWFS
   - GPIO
   - 1 Wire interface

+### GPIO numbering
+All hardware that connects to the GPIO pins use Physical GPIO numbering (1 - 40).
+The software will translate it to BCM if needed for a supported device or sensor.
+[More information about GPIO pin numbering](https://pinout.xyz/)

+### New hardware
 If there is some other hardware which is not working with TerrariumPI, open an issue on [Github](https://github.com/theyosh/TerrariumPI/issues) and we will try to support it.
 Raspberry Pi Zero is not tested.

 ## Remote data